-67 ICP Guidance 19.5.11
+64 Guidance 19.5.11

-- approved by the Insurance Commission based on the Circular, should prominently display the Microinsurance logo on the face of the policy contract.
-This is to enable the customers to immediately recognise that they are buying Microinsurance. - FINO Fintech, an Indian banking correspondent agency that works with agents selling insurance and other financial services, has developed a cost-effective mobile-based training module.
+- FINO Fintech, an Indian banking correspondent agency that works with agents selling insurance and other financial services, has developed a cost-effective mobile-based training module.
 This module has allowed FINO to reduce the duration of in-person training and to deliver on-going support through updates about product and policy changes and answers to frequently asked questions.
 FINO tracks whether agents have downloaded the updates and is able to follow up with those who do not.
 Once downloaded, these updates remain available to agents even when they do not have mobile reception, so they can access them while interacting with customers in the field. - MicroEnsure Philippines, a microinsurance broker, is using call centre platform to support policy holders on claims processing and on general inquiry about microinsurance. - Regulation in Mozambique requires the insurance contract to be in writing and the policy document to be physically delivered.
-This could be costly from a microinsurance perspective and in practice might not be viable. - 2012 Brazilian microinsurance regulations allow for "remote means" of contracting which do not require a hard copy signature or policy document. - Both Ghana and South Africa allow for electronic contracting in their regulation, whilst Tanzania implicitly allows for electronic contracting in the absence of ecommerce regulation. - MicroEnsure/Tigo's mobile insurance products in Ghana and Tanzania rely on electronic contracting. - There are also a number of insurance products in South Africa that rely on remote (electronic or telephonic) contracting and disclosure.
+This could be costly from a microinsurance perspective and in practice might not be viable. - 2012 Brazilian microinsurance regulations allow for "remote means" of contracting which do not require a hard copy signature or policy document. - Both Ghana and South Africa allow for electronic contracting in their regulation, whilst Tanzania implicitly allows for electronic contracting in the absence of e-commerce regulation. - MicroEnsure/Tigo's mobile insurance products in Ghana and Tanzania rely on electronic contracting. - There are also a number of insurance products in South Africa that rely on remote (electronic or telephonic) contracting and disclosure.
 For example; Outsurance, Customerele Life and some of Hollard's products.